EOxServer/eoxserver/docs/sphinx/en/users/basics.rst

 The term coverage is introduced by the OGC Abstract Specification.
-There, coverages are defined as a mapping between a domain set that can be referenced to some region of the earth to a range set which describes the possible values of the coverage.
+There, coverages are defined as a mapping between a domain set that can be referenced to some region of the Earth to a range set which describes the possible values of the coverage.
 This is, of course, a very abstract definition.
 It comprises everything that has historically been called "raster data" (and then some, but that is out of scope of EOxServer at the moment).